bigsk1/gpu-monitor/README.md

   gpu-monitor:
     # ... other settings ...
     volumes:
-      - ./history:/app/history    # Remove Persist historical data
+      - ./history:/app/history    # Persists historical data and SQLite database
-      - ./logs:/app/logs    # Remove Persist logs
+      - ./logs:/app/logs    # Persists logs
 ```

-The application uses SQLite database (gpu_metrics.db) for efficient storage of historical metrics.
-Both the database file and the history.json file (which is generated from the database) are persisted through these volume mounts.
+The application uses SQLite database (gpu_metrics.db) stored in the history directory for efficient storage of historical metrics.
+Both the database file and the history.json file (which is generated from the database) are persisted through the volume mounts.
 This ensures data continuity across container restarts or rebuilds.

+**Important**: When upgrading from an older version that used JSON storage to this SQLite version, any previous history will not be migrated automatically.
+New metrics will begin collecting in the SQLite database after upgrading.

 ## Alerts